Prime Time - Before & After School Club

 Morning Routine & Activities:

-Upon arrival, the children leave their belongings in the cloakroom and they are marked in on the register.
+Upon arrival, the children leave their belongings in the cloakroom and are walked to the relevant room to be registered.
 The parent/carer must sign their child in.

 Morning Prime Time focuses on quiet play preparing the children for their day in school.
 It is organised so that the children can choose from a range of activities.